 I remember hearing about my grandpa being part of something called the John Birch Society.
 I don’t remember overt racism in my family, but wasn’t until just recently that I recalled my mother’s favorite early curse, which she inherited from her parents.
 When she was really pissed off at something or someone, she’d refer to them as “That cotton-pickin’ whatever…” Apparently cotton picking was a bad thing?
 Thinking back on it now, I’m glad that my mom let go of that phrase sometime in my early teens.
 What she didn’t let go of was her religious addiction.
-Like her father, it devoured more and more her over the years.
+Like her father, it consumed her more and more over the years.

 Speaking of race issues, later in life my stepfather didn’t have much nice to say about black people.
 I remember him yelling at me after telling me to sweep a floor, and watching how I worked.
 “You’re doing that like a nigger!
 Here, let me show you how it’s done.”
 The message I got from this and other things he’d say was that he believed that black people were lazy.
 I’m sure he learned that from his parents from growing up in the ghettos of Los Angeles.
 I imagine the message was something like, “We may be Mexican and considered less-than by much of society, but thank goodness we aren’t black.”

 My own personal legacy of racial bias is one of privilege, not so much outright bigotry.
 As a child I wasn’t taught anything about social injustice; I was raised blind to this sort of thing.
-And while I raised my kids to believe that all people are equal, regardless of sex, color, religion, sexual orientation, etc., my privilege as a straight white male has kept me blind to the social inequalities leveled at other less privileged social groups throughout my life.
+And while I raised my kids to believe that all people are equal, regardless of sex, color, religion, sexual orientation, etc., my privilege as a straight white male kept me blind to the social inequalities leveled at other less privileged social groups throughout my life.
 Mari has helped me start to bridge that gap in my own life, in large part by introducing me to the work of artists who don’t share my privileged status.
-It’s been heartbreaking and eye opening for me.
+It’s been both eye opening and heartbreaking for me.